WardPearce/aioquery/source/intro.rst

 =====

 Aioquery was originally created for my SourceQueryBot Discord bot.
-After seeing the lack of any awaiting A2S wrappers I decided to package it.
+After seeing the lack of any awaiting A2S wrappers I decided to turn it into a package.

 Getting server details